alexbecker/prompt-injection/paper.typ

     font: "TeX Gyre Termes",
     weight: 700,
     tracking: 0pt,
-  )[Detecting Prompt Injections with Integrated Gradients],
+  )[Detecting Prompt Injections with Contrastive Per-Token Attributions],
   authors: (( name: "Alex Becker" ),),
   abstract: [
 Modern LLMs are often given rules to follow via a trusted system prompt and then fed untrusted user prompts.
 However, malicious user prompts are frequently able to bypass these rules using techniques known as prompt injections.
-Defenses against these attacks have primarily focused on fine-tuning models to recognize them.
+Existing defenses against prompt injection generally depend on fine-tuning models using datasets of known attacks, making them vulnerable to unknown attacks.
-These defenses work well on existing attacks but are expected to be vulnerable to novel attacks.
+We propose a novel metric for detecting direct prompt injection attacks using per-token attributions rather than fine-tuning.
-We propose a novel metric for detecting prompt injections based on mechanistic interpretation techniques rather than fine-tuning, which should complement existing approaches and generalize to novel attacks.
+This metric outperforms existing training-free methods on a majority of models tested and is the first to require no example attacks to calibrate.
 Code & data: #link("https://github.com/alexbecker/prompt-injection")[github.com/alexbecker/prompt-injection]
   ]
 )